swaroopjo/logAnalytics-Storm/README.md

 Usage:

-  Run the InsertScript which eill create the tables (LastLogTable and LogExceptionTable).
+  Run the InsertScript which will create the tables (LastLogTable and LogExceptionTable).

   LastLogTable : Used to store the last log line (timestamp of each server/node)